 UNI Presidential Scholars Take on Bystander Training Development and Bring it to College Hill

 According to Rainn.org, “College Women are three times more likely to experience sexual violence.”
-A group of UNI Presidential Scholars has taken up the project creation and implementation of a sexual assault bystander training.
-This training was originally started by the partnership of several UNI graduate students and The Riverview Center.
+A group of UNI Presidential Scholars is creating a project and implementation of a sexual assault bystander training.
+This training was originally started by the partnership of UNI graduate students and The Riverview Center.
 Over recent years, many bystander trainings have been created and used in areas adjacent to Universities.
 “Raise the Bar” a program to help train local bar staff was developed at the University of Iowa and implemented in local Iowa City bars.
 After researching similar programs a new program was crafted to use locally in the Cedar Valley.

-Before winter break the UNI Presidential Scholars Think Tank Safety Group composed of six sophomores presented their project and plans to the College Hill Partnership.
+Before winter break the UNI Presidential Scholars Think Tank Safety Group presented their project and plans to the College Hill Partnership.
+This group is composed of six sophomores.
 The Board of Directors voted to put their full support behind the project and the student’s efforts.
 The CHP Board of directors was impressed by the research and professional presentation the students gave at their December board meeting.

 These six college students told the Partnership they wanted a safety-focused project.
-Much of their preliminary efforts have been collecting statistics regarding assaults on campus and identifying what factors (such as alcohol) play into these assaults.
+Much of their preliminary efforts were collecting statistics regarding assaults on campus.
+They have been identifying what factors (such as alcohol) play into these assaults.
 The group obtained Sexual Assault Victim Advocate Training over winter break and will have further training over the 2019 Spring semester.
-They have also developed a partnership with the NISG to ensure the project’s longevity.
-Because of the close proximity to the University and its popular nightlife establishments, the group felt College Hill would be a great place to test their new bystander training program.
-Several bars have already signed on for the training.
+So they have also developed a partnership with the NISG.
+They believe this partnership will ensure the project’s longevity.
+Because of the close proximity to the University and its popular nightlife establishments, the group felt College Hill is would be a great place to test the new bystander training program.
+Already several bars have already signed on for the training.
 College Hill bars include Little Bigs, Social House, and The Other Place on the Hill.

-The College Hill Partnership is excited to have a group of passionate students chose to start to implementation of their project on the Hill.
-We want to thank the following students for their presentation to our organization and their hard work on this training.
+The College Hill Partnership is excited to have a group of passionate students.
+And are happy they chose to start to implementation of their project on the Hill.
+The group hopes for success on the Hill.
+After the Hill they hope the program will spread to other nightlife districts.